zachamida/zachamida.github.io/index.md

 [<a href="https://www.youtube.com/watch?v=GBk35UW9m5A">
 <img style='vertical-align:middle;' src="/images/YouTube.png" width="25" height="25">
 </a>], [[**PDF**](/pdf/Hamida_Goulet_VI_SSM_2020.pdf)]

----

-### Oil Field Development and Planning

-This project examined introducing a problem-specific Genetic Algorithm (GA) approach for optimal well placement in oil fields.
-The evolution method used in this algorithm includes a novel genetic operator named “Similarity Operator” alongside the standard operators (i.e. Mutation and Crossover).
-The role of the proposed operator is to find promising solutions that share similar features with the current elite solution in the population.

-#### Publication List

 **\[2017\]**: **An efficient geometry-based optimization approach for well placement in oil fields**\
 **Z. Hamida**, F. Azizi, G. Saad\